falichs/Depixelizing-Pixel-Art-on-GPUs/README.txt

 Make a release build and extract examples.zip to a directory above the binary directory.
 Feel free to try the startXXX.bat files.
 You can use them to start the supplemented image sequences.
-I do not own any copyrights to the pictures in examples.zip (copyrights owned by Nintendo Co., Ltd.)
+I do not own any copyrights to the pictures in examples.zip (copyrights owned by Nintendo Co., Ltd.).

 ========== CONTROLS: =========
 SPACE 					... pause sequence
 MOUSEWHEEL 				... control zoom
 LEFT_SHIFT + MOUSEWHEEL	... change sequence playback speed

 DEBUGGING: